-MCOs must provide formal notification (via e-mail/portal) to the PCP regarding results of the claim analysis and the notification shall be a set date each month.
+The results of the analysis shall be published in a format that is able to be downloaded/exported into Excel.
 The PCP is allowed 15 business days to review before any enrollees are reassigned.

 MCOs must also include a protocol for provider disputes with the results from the claim analysis.
-The provider must provide documentation (e.g., medical record, proof of billed claim, etc. for at least one date of service) that they have seen the enrollee(s) during the previous 12 months.
+To dispute the reassignment of the enrollee(s) from the PCP, the provider must provide documentation (e.g., medical record, proof of billed claim, etc. for at least one date of service) that they have seen the enrollee(s) during the previous 12 months.